Anna-Lind Pétursdóttir: Professional career

 Anna-Lind completed a matriculation examination from Akureyri Junior College in 1991, BA degree in psychology from the University of Iceland in 1996, Cand.
 Psych. degree in School Psychology in 2001 and a Dr. Phil. degree in Special Education from the College of Education and Human Development at the University of Minnesota in 2006.
 She received grants from Fulbright and the Val Bjornson Fund (2003) to pursue doctoral studies in the United States.

-Anna-Lind worked as an interventionist and later consultant in early intensive behavior intervention for children with autism 1995 to 1997, and as a research assistant and later consultant for solving behavior problems in schools 1998 to 1999.
+Anna-Lind worked as an interventionist and later consultant in early intensive behavior intervention for children with autism from 1995 to 1997, and as a research assistant and later consultant for solving behavior problems in schools from 1998 to 1999.
 She was a school psychologist at the Consulting Department, City of Reykjavik Preschools from 2001 to 2003 and managed an initiative on improved communication and behaviour in the preschools and primary schools of Reykjavik from 2006 to 2008.
-Anna-Lind started working at the University of Iceland in 2001 as a part-time lecturer and became assistant professor of psychology, Special Education and Behaviour Analysis at the School of Education in 2008, Associate Professor in 2010 and a professor in 2018.
+Anna-Lind started working at the University of Iceland in 2001 as a part-time lecturer and became an assistant professor of psychology, Special Education and Behaviour Analysis at the School of Education in 2008, Associate Professor in 2010 and a professor in 2018.
 In 2017 and 2018, she also worked as Head Psychologist in the Department of Education at the Municipality of Kópavogur alongside a part-time position at the University of Iceland.

 Anna-Lind has held various commissions of trust within and outside the University of Iceland, for example, in the expert panel for learning and quality assessment at the Directorate of Education, in the field council, curriculum committee and expert panel at the School of Education, University of Iceland and as a representative on the board of the Applied Behaviour Analysis program at the University of Iceland, University of Iceland Research Fund, Association of Special Educators in Iceland and the Icelandic Autistic Society.